Isletim-Sistemleri-KOU/GUZ2022/_lectures/02_lecture.md

 ---
 type: lecture
 date: 2021-09-30T13:36:17+00:00
-title: Giriş
+title: Diziler ve Matrisler

 # optional
 # please use /static_files/notes directory to store notes
 thumbnail: /_images/l1.png

 # optional
-tldr: "Bu derste veri yapıları ve algoritmaları dersine giriş yapılacaktır."
+tldr: "Bu derste diziler ve matrisler işlenecektir."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section